downtrev/gocd_docker_compose_example/README.md

 [&rarr; Blog: Self-contained GoCD Environment Using Docker-Compose](https://ledentsov.de/2017/03/04/self-contained-gocd-docker-compose/)

 ## the versions

-- [original](original) - a server and an agent container as they are out of the box
 - [static_config](static_config) - 2 different agents, server provisioned via a static config file mapped into the container
-- [provisioned_externally](provisioned_externally) - 2 different agents, server provisioned externally via the API

 ## summary of the provisioned version